nextpyp/pyp/docs/tutorials/tomo_empiar_10164.rst

         - Set ``Last iteration`` to 4

-        - Check ``Refine tilt-geometry``.
-This will enable refinement of the tilt-geometry parameters, including the tilt-axis angle and the tilt-angle for each image in the tilt-series
+        - Check ``Refine tilt-geometry`` to enable refinement of the tilt-axis angle and tilt-angle of each tilt-series projection

-        - Check ``Refine particle alignments``.
-This will enable refinement of particle poses, including each particle’s 3D rotation and translation
+        - Check ``Refine particle alignments`` to enable refinement of each particle’s 3D rotation and translation

         - Set ``Particle rotation Phi range (degrees)``, ``Particle rotation Psi range (degrees)`` and ``Particle rotation Theta range (degrees)`` to 20.0